smlegitime/accessible-ui-helper/frontend/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+ESLint statically analyzes your code to quickly find issues.
+You can use ESLint to create a series of assertions (called lint rules) that define how your code should look or behave.
+ESLint also has auto-fixer suggestions to help you improve your code.
+Finally, you can use ESLint to load in lint rules from shared plugins.

+### `npm run format`

+Prettier is a well-known code formatter that supports a variety of different programming languages.
+You can use Prettier to set your code style so that you can avoid manually formatting your code.
+After installation, you can update your package.json file and run the npm run format and npm run lint commands.

 ### `npm run build`

 Builds the app for production to the `build` folder.\